binkley/modern-java-practices/README.md

 a flag to turn warnings into errors: Use them.
 The compiler is your first line of defense against code issues.

-The Maven build includes [_Error Prone_](https://errorprone.info/).
-The Gradle is in progress to support Error Prone.
-_Error Prone_ is an excellent compiler plugin to fail problems earlier: fail at compile-time rather than a runtime.
-This speeds up your development workflow.

 For example, add these flags with `javac` (ignoring _Error Prone_; see [./.mvn/jvm.config](.mvn/jvm.config) for a full list of flags):